 Agricultural chemist, dairy researcher, community worker, peace activist

-This biography was written by Anita V. Neal and was first published in the Dictionary of New Zealand Biography, vol 5, 2000, and updated in February, 2006.
+This biography, written by Anita V. Neal, was first published in the Dictionary of New Zealand Biography, vol 5, 2000, and updated in February, 2006.

 Walter George Whittlestone, known to friends and family as ‘Wattie’, was born at Abbotsford, near Dunedin, on 2 April 1914, the son of Annie Ethel Lowe and her husband, George Frederick Opawa Whittlestone, a miner.
 When he was four the family moved to Kaitangata, where George became a mine manager and later a Methodist home missionary.
 Thereafter they shifted to Nightcaps in 1925, Waikouaiti in 1926 and to Edendale in 1929.
 Walter’s childhood was characterised by the family’s deep involvement with a variety of Christian organisations.